frog-group/crispy-win10-optimisation/README.md

 This is my collection of windows 10 optimisation scripts & guides that includes a master guide.
 Requires Git for the download scripts to function correctly (link is in guide.txt).
 The guide.txt contains different steps with a guide on how to do them.
 You can do any of the steps you like but I recommend doing them in order from top to bottom.

+## Branches
+Main branch can be considered stable.
+cooper-lockrey branch will probably be more up to date and should still work fine (unless I accidentally commit bogus changes).

 ## Credits to:
 ChrisTitusTech for [win10script](https://github.com/ChrisTitusTech/win10script).
 Daksh777 for [windows10-debloat](https://github.com/Daksh777/windows10-debloat).